diegomacie1/Tetris-Game/README.md

 # Tetris-Game
-Tetris game, to be played on the linux terminal
+Tetris game, to be played on the linux terminal.
+All writen in C.